thomas-institut/datacache/README.md

 file extension (by default `'txt'`).

 By default, `$keyOrHash` is the item's key if the key does not contain the separator nor any character that the file system does not allow in file name.
-If that's the case, the hash of the key will be used instead.
+Otherwise, a hash of the key will be used instead.

 `$exp` is the Unix timestamp after which the item is no longer valid.

 The constructor has three more optional parameters to control file names:
 * the file extension to use for all files (default `'txt'`).
 It can be empty.
-* a character to use as field separator in file name (default `'-'`).
+* the character to use as field separator in file name (default `'-'`).
   The characters `*` and `/` cannot be used as separators.
 If the file extension is not empty, the dot cannot be used either.
 * a boolean flag that instructs the cache to ALWAYS use the hash of an item's key in the file